 That area near Golovin Bay, further east in the Norton Sound, produced much more crab last summer than other areas, but Leon says normally successful winter crabbing depends on where ice conditions are good.

-During a recent meeting of the Northern Norton Sound Advisory Committee, AC member Jack Fagerstrom of Golovin expressed that due to Elim having no consistent ice coverage, the regional fisher is now becoming a Nome crab fishery.
+During a recent meeting of the Northern Norton Sound Advisory Committee, AC member Jack Fagerstrom of Golovin expressed that due to Elim having no consistent ice coverage, the regional fishery is now becoming a Nome crab fishery.
 There is not much opportunity for other Norton Sound crabbers to participate.

 Whether or not Fagerstrom’s assessment is correct, Thoman says, currently, the sea ice around Elim is jumbled and not stable enough for crabbing, which is unlikely to change anytime soon.
 There are a series of storms coming to the Norton Sound region over the next week or so.